UNICORE-EU/unicore-docs/source/user-docs/rest-api/workflow-description/index.rst

   *value*.

-- ``fileExists(activityID, fileName)`` Checks that the working directory of the UNICORE job associated with the given Activity contains a file *fileName*
+- ``fileExists(activityID, fileName)`` Checks that the working directory of the UNICORE job associated with the given Activity contains a file *fileName*.

 - ``fileLengthGreaterThanZero(activityID, fileName)`` Checks that the working directory of the UNICORE job associated with the given Activity contains the named file, which has a non-zero length.

-- ``before(time)`` and ``after(time)`` check whether the current time is before or after the given time (in "yyyy-MM-dd HH:mm" format).
+- ``before(time)`` and ``after(time)`` check whether the current time is before or after the given time (in *yyyy-MM-dd HH:mm* format).

 - ``fileContent(activityID, fileName)`` Reads the content of the named file in the working directory of the job associated with the given Activity and returns it as a string.

+.. _workflow-variables:

 Using workflow variables
 ~~~~~~~~~~~~~~~~~~~~~~~~